lake-wg/edhoc/draft-ietf-lake-edhoc.md

 The Initiator and the Responder are responsible for verifying the integrity of certificates.
 The selection of trusted CAs should be done very carefully and certificate revocation should be supported.
 The private authentication keys MUST be kept secret.

 The Initiator and the Responder are allowed to select the connection identifiers C_I and C_R, respectively, for the other party to use in the ongoing EDHOC protocol as well as in a subsequent application protocol (e.g. OSCORE {{RFC8613}}).
 The choice of connection identifier is not security critical in EDHOC but intended to simplify the retrieval of the right security context in combination with using short identifiers.
 If the wrong connection identifier of the other party is used in a protocol message it will result in the receiving party not being able to retrieve a security context (which will terminate the protocol) or retrieve the wrong security context (which also terminates the protocol as the message cannot be verified).

-The Responder MUST finish the verification step of message_3 before passing EAD_3 to the application.

 If two nodes unintentionally initiate two simultaneous EDHOC message exchanges with each other even if they only want to complete a single EDHOC message exchange, they MAY terminate the exchange with the lexicographically smallest G_X.
 If the two G_X values are equal, the received message_1 MUST be discarded to mitigate reflection attacks.
 Note that in the case of two simultaneous EDHOC exchanges where the nodes only complete one and where the nodes have different preferred cipher suites, an attacker can affect which of the two nodes’ preferred cipher suites will be used by blocking the other exchange.